krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 So, the message needs to be available until the object is fully processed.
 While SNS can push the message to the consumer, it does not handle the scenario of a consumer crashing immediately after receiving the message.

+or

+AWS Step Functions supports long-running workflows up to 1 year per execution (Standard Workflows).
+You can orchestrate your S3 object processing in a fault-tolerant way:
+S3 Event Notification → triggers a Step Function execution with the object key.
+Step Function starts a worker task (EC2/ECS/Batch).
+If the worker fails, Step Functions can retry or start the task on a different worker.
+Step Function tracks the state until processing completes (~24 hours).

 #### An enterprise uses a SaaS application to manage the ticketing process.
 When a ticket is created in the SaaS application, it must trigger a workflow on your AWS account.
 What messaging service would you use for this requirement?

 Amazon EventBridge provides native integrations with a number of SaaS platforms, giving you the ability to build rich event-driven applications without writing custom code